fsspec/opendalfs/README.md

 This project uses:
 - Python 3.11+ for the Python interface
-- Rust for the core implementation
-- maturin for building Rust extensions
 - ruff for code formatting and linting
 - pytest for testing